ibm-cloud-docs/text-to-speech/http.md

 ```
 {: codeblock}

-For information about the meaning of the attributes of the `customization` field, see [Managing custom voice models](/docs/services/text-to-speech/custom-using.html#cuModels).
+For information about the meaning of the attributes of the `customization` field, see [Creating and managing custom voice models](/docs/services/text-to-speech/custom-models.html).

 ## Specifying SSML input
 {: #ssml}

 The Speech Synthesis Markup Language (SSML) is an XML-based markup language that is designed to provide annotations of text for speech synthesis applications such as the {{site.data.keyword.texttospeechshort}} service.
 SSML lets you specify the language, voice, and text to be synthesized, as well as many of other features that control the speech that is generated, such as pronunciation, pitch, and speaking rate.

-The `synthesize` methods accept input annotated with a subset of SSML.
+The `/v1/synthesize` methods accept input annotated with a subset of SSML.
 You can use SSML elements and their attributes to gain greater control over the synthesis and resulting audio output.
 For more information about using SSML, see the following links:

 -   For general information about the W3C SSML recommendation, see [W3C Speech Synthesis Markup Language (SSML) Version 1.0 ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.w3.org/TR/speech-synthesis/){: new_window}.
 -   For detailed information about SSML support for the {{site.data.keyword.texttospeechshort}} service, see [Using SSML](/docs/services/text-to-speech/SSML.html).
 The documentation introduces the inventory of SSML elements and attributes supported by the service.